jmatsu/default-draft-pr/README.md

 # Default Draft Pull Request

-A minimul Google Chrome extension forces to select a draft pull request by default.
+A minimal Google Chrome extension forces to select a draft pull request by default.

 ## Install